1Hive/website/docs/projects/commons-license.md

 title: Commons License
 ---

 The Harberger Commons License (HCL) is a proposed alternative to copyleft and permissive open source licensing intended to be self-sustainable while remaining attractive to commercial investment.
-This balance is maintained by enforcing a self-assessed "tax" on deriviative works that are kept proprietary.
+This balance is maintained by enforcing a self-assessed "tax" on derivative works that are kept proprietary.

 ## Core Provisions
 - Software under this license can be used freely so long as any derivative works are provided open source and under the same license.
 - Software under this license can be used while keeping derivative works proprietary, but such derivative works are subjected to a self-assessed tax so long as they remain proprietary.
-- If a proprietary derivative work’s owner is paid their self-assessed valuation they must immediately open source the propriertary derivative work.
+- If a proprietary derivative work’s owner is paid their self-assessed valuation they must immediately open source the proprietary derivative work.

 ## Status